 While anyone who takes LSD might be at risk for a negative episode and a catastrophic flashback syndrome, research suggests that teens who take this drug might have some consequences that just aren’t common for adults.
 As a result, this might be considered a drug that’s horrible for teens to take even once.

 Much of the concern centers on the subject of addiction.
 Traditionally, LSD hasn’t been considered an addictive drug, because it doesn’t cause chemical damage inside the cells of the brain that have been associated with compulsive use.
 Unlike heroin, which has been linked to such damage, LSD has been considered a relatively safe drug from an addiction perspective.
-There’s some evidence, however, that suggests that teens can and do develop addiction syndromes in response to LSD.
+There’s some evidence, however, that suggests that teen LSD addiction syndromes can develop in response to LSD.
 In one study, in the journal Drug and Alcohol Dependence, researchers found that nearly 24.1 percent of teens who used hallucinogenic drugs like LSD had symptoms consistent with an abuse or dependence syndrome.
-Researchers aren’t sure why, but these teens seems capable of forming very strong attachments to these drugs in a short period of time, and they seemed capable of forming very serious addictions as a result.
+While researchers might not be sure how many teens use LSD, researchers do know that some teens seem capable of forming very strong attachments to these drugs in a short period of time, and they seem capable of forming very serious addictions as a result.
 A separate study in the International Journal of Methods in Psychiatric Research also noted a dependence syndrome in adolescents who abused hallucinogens, and while the syndrome was most pronounced in those who took MDMA, it was part of the spectrum for adolescents who took LSD.

 Teens addicted to LSD may find that they need the drug in order to cope with a strong emotion, such as anger or fear.